Soline's Story #1

 During chemotherapy I had to receive platelets regularly.
 I remember the yellow liquid.
 I met a girl there who had another type of cancer and who sadly died later.

 Following the treatments I often feel like I am a mushroom because I am shy and little, and the other children are carrots because they stand up straight and they are brave.
-I still feel like that sometimes, especially now that I moved to a new school in Singapore, but it is getting better.
+I still feel like that sometimes, especially now that I moved to a new school, but it is getting better.

 I am lucky to be 14 years old now.
 I am a survivor!
-I live in Singapore with my family and I am a beautiful girl.
 I love arts and I am very creative.
-I make anti stress crafts, bracelets, knitting, and all sorts of crafts.
-When I grow up I want to work with children, like a nursery or art teacher in a Steiner school.
+I make anti stress crafts, bracelets, knitting, and all sorts of arts.
+When I grow up, I want to work with children, like a nursery or arts teacher in a Steiner school.